 1. Set-up a Pinterest Business Account

 You’ll learn how to do all of this from Pinterest Ninja but click on the ellipsis in the upper right-hand corner and follow the directions.
 I also changed my Pinterest name to Tried and True Mom Jobs | Legitimate Work From Home Jobs, be descriptive about what you write about or do.
 I believe Pinterest has recently limited the number of characters you can use in your business name, so do what you can.

-2. Set up at least 10 boards and add 20-30 pins in each
+2. Set up at least 10 boards and add 40 third-party pins in each (high-quality pins)

 These boards should be relevant to your type of business.
 For example, I write about making and saving money, so I have boards on Personal Finance, Finance, Money Management, etc.

 I have at least 5 relevant boards for every article I write so that I can rotate my different pins in each to get as much exposure as I can.

 You’ll want to use Pinterest “Topics” as your board names.
 THIS IS EVERYTHING.
 I was blown away by Pot Pie Girl’s revelation on how Pinterest really works.
 I would love to give you all the details but it just wouldn’t be fair to her.